GTMStack

 200-Person Scale-Up (Series B to C)

-• CRM: Salesforce Enterprise or HubSpot Enterprise, depending on your complexity requirements.
+• CRM: Salesforce Enterprise or HubSpot Enterprise.

-• Sales engagement: Outreach, Salesloft, or Apollo for sequencing and call management.
+• Sales engagement: Outreach, Salesloft, or Apollo.

-• Intent data: Bombora, 6sense, or G2 for account-level intent signals.
+• Intent data: Bombora, 6sense, or G2.

-• Enrichment: ZoomInfo, Apollo, or Clearbit for contact and firmographic data.
+• Enrichment: ZoomInfo, Apollo, or Clearbit.

-• Conversational intelligence: Gong or Chorus for call recording and analysis.
+• Conversational intelligence: Gong or Chorus.

 • Analytics and BI: Looker, Tableau, or a GTM-specific analytics platform.

-• Integration/orchestration: GTMStack, Workato, or custom integrations.
+• Integration/orchestration: A unified platform, Workato, or custom integrations.

-Total tools: 8-12.
-Total SaaS spend: $15,000 to $40,000/month.
-The constraint at this stage is integration and data consistency.
-Every tool you add increases the integration surface area.
 As we discuss in our guide on AI automation for small GTM teams, the right automation layer can reduce the number of tools needed while increasing output.

 Migration Planning

 Switching GTM tools is one of the highest-risk operations a go-to-market team can undertake.
 A botched CRM migration can cost you a quarter of pipeline.
-Plan methodically.

 Pre-Migration